willowtreeapps/swift-style-guide/README.markdown

 ## Storyboards

-When instantiating view controllers form storyboards, it is impossible to use non-optional property types since the lifecycle is out of the app's direct control.
+When instantiating view controllers from storyboards, it is impossible to use non-optional property types since the view controller's lifecycle is out of the app's direct control.

 To mitigate problems with uninitialized optionals, it is useful to put the